How to Remove Wood Stain From Wood? (3 Methods)

 Tony Adams

-To remove wood stain from wood, use sandpaper, a wood stain stripper, or paint thinner.
+To remove wood stains from wood, use sandpaper, a wood stain remover, or paint thinner.
 You can re-stain the surface within 30 minutes if you remove the old coating using sandpaper.

 Sanding is the best way to remove it as it also preps the surface by removing imperfections and making it ready for the next finish.
 Wood stain stripper is also effective, but it doesn’t remove imperfections or smooth out the surface.